christopherowers/supratidal_forests/README.md

 #### Connectivity model

-The connectivity model comprises the second component of the potential supratidal and coastal floodplain extent model The premise behind is that supratidal and floodplain forests are connected to waterways and water bodies Our approach creates an aquatic layer combining several datasets  (WoFs, ITEM, Mangrove, Saltmarsh, Saltflat and Streams) and computes a proximity (Euclidian) distance from this layer to the 10 m elevation
+The connectivity model comprises the second component of the potential supratidal and coastal floodplain extent model.
+The premise behind is that supratidal and floodplain forests are connected to waterways and water bodies.
+Our approach creates an aquatic layer combining several datasets  (WoFs, ITEM, Mangrove, Saltmarsh, Saltflat and Streams) and computes a proximity (Euclidian) distance from this layer to the 10 m elevation.

 &nbsp;